 But it isn't just power the R5 have on their side.
 There's brilliant detail on offer and stereo imaging is superb, while those drivers all integrate wonderfully for an even and controlled presentation.

 Ready to blow the budget?
 The Reference 1 deliver a thrilling, beautifully-layered sound that will lift and enhance almost any track.
 Bass is a particular highlight: refined yet punchy, it underscores KEF’s talent for balancing firepower with precision.

 Some high-end speakers tend to suit a certain genre of music, but that’s not the case with the Reference 1.
 They're stellar all-rounders, aren’t too demanding when it comes to positioning, and are constructed to KEF’s exacting standards.
 If you have a healthy bank balance, they’re worth every penny.

 Read the full KEF Reference 1 review

 These quirky miniature marvels are KEF's unique spin on desktop speakers.
-They work equally well as wireless or wired speakers, so they're a real master of all trades.
+They work equally well either wireless or wired, so they're a real master of all trades.
 And since they're kitted out with a built-in 50W amplifier, they have the necessary oomph to upgrade the sound of your laptop or TV.

 Read the full KEF Egg review